What Every Single Hellboy Movie Has Been Missing

 No Hellboy movie is as good as Mike Mignola's comics

 Hellboy is inextricable from Mignola's art style, which I'd call "Gothic minimalism."
 His drawings often have one-to-two color backgrounds; detailed subjects are enclosed in negative space.
-Those compositions, mixed with heavy black shading and stark divides in the color palette, makes it seem like the characters are peeking out of real darkness.
+Those compositions, mixed with heavy black shading and stark divides in the color palette, make it seem like the characters are peeking out of real darkness.
 Hellboy's bright red coloring stands out all the more against the black backgrounds Mignola places him in.

 As for his characters; Mignola likes to draw statues, and gothic figures, stone grotesques, and tombstones are frequent imagery in his work.
 You can see that affinity in how he draws living characters too.
 His monsters look like they were carved from granite or marble; think Hellboy's square jaw and stone-like skin texture.

 Mignola's genius comes through not just how he draws his comics, but how he paces them.
 Older comics (the kind Mignola might have read as a kid) tend to move much faster.
 They'd cram as much story into 20 pages as they could, and each panel would jump to something new.
-But as part of that cramming, they'd often stuffy in wordy textboxes, crowding the flow.
+But as part of that cramming, they'd often stuff in wordy textboxes, crowding the flow.
 The comic storytelling mode currently in fashion is "decompression," where scenes play out longer (some pages will feature a sequence of unchanged panels, with only the dialogue moving).
-The downside is slower-pacing, where individual issues can feel inconsequential, needing to be read as part of a whole.
+The downside is slower pacing, where individual issues can feel inconsequential, needing to be read as part of a whole.

 Decompression is meant to make comics more cinematic, but Mignola's books strike that rhythm moreso than any other I've read.
 Whenever he moves to a new panel, it's to show something new.
 However, he also doesn't get bogged down in dialogue.
 As you read, you soak up the atmosphere of the art without the story feeling empty like the worst decompressed comics can.